Ellen's Kitchen HomePage

 1 pound pork sausage OR chicken sausage

-2 pounds ground beef OR may substitute 1/2 ground turkey or chicken thigh
+2 pounds ground beef OR may substitute 1/2 ground turkey (whole, not breast) or ground chicken thigh

 Preheat oven anywhere from 300-375 degrees.
 Baking time depends on the size of the loaves and temperature of the oven.
 If you use pork sausage, cook to an internal temperature of 160 degrees, approximately 1 1/4 hours for a 9x5 inch loaf at 350 degrees.
 Vary to let you bake potatoes, apples, squash, or pie at the same time.